-It’s not that the FurReal Friend “Blaze” toy my daughter got last year isn’t really cool – it is.
+It’s not that the FurReal Friend “Blaze” toy my daughter got back in late 2016 isn’t really cool – it is.
 Steam comes out of the dragon’s mouth to “roast” a little fake marshmallow and he moves his head around, blinks his eyes and makes cute baby dragon noises.

-Look for longer-term play potential, especially if it’s over $20.
+Look for longer-term play potential, especially if the item is over $20.
 Will your child want to play with it more than a few times?
 Show it to their friends or bring it in for show-and-tell?
 Play kitchens and pretend food, costumes, dolls, action figures and other things that encourage imaginative play can be great for longevity.